 As many of you know I work shift work.
 So getting to sleep during odd hours of the day and night can often be a problem.
 So I started experimenting with Philips Hue Bulbs to see if I can implement a DIY wake up light system for my bedroom.

-The Philips Hue app has a nice free setting that enables you to set up a schedule for your smart lights to come on at a pre determined time and slowly get brighter over say 1/2 hour.
+The Philips Hue app has a nice free setting that enables you to set up a schedule for your smart lights to come on at a predetermined time and slowly get brighter over say 1/2 hour in the morning.

 The main reason was that I wanted to test out a Sunrise Alarm clock but I didn’t want to waste my money if it didn’t work for me.
 So I had some Philips Hue smart light globes which were perfect to test out the newly added feature to the official Hue App.